mikelopezuniversity/katacoda-scenarios/module2-lesson1/step5.md

 Any data which needs to be saved on the Docker Host, and not inside containers, should be stored in /opt/docker/data/redis.

-The complete command to solve the task is `docker run -d --name redisMapped -p 6379 -v /opt/docker/data/redis:/data redis`{execute}
+The complete command to solve the task is `docker run -d --name redisMapped -p 6379 -v /opt/docker/data/redis:/data redis`{{execute}}

 Your assignment today, is to launch another Redis container.
 Have it run in the background, bind container port 6379 to a random, available, host port, and mount the host directory /opt/docker/data/redis to the directory /data in the container.
 You may name it whatever you wish.